gbmhunter/blog/content/pcb-design/ims-insulated-metal-substrate-pcbs/index.md

 ## Single-Sided, Single-Layer IMS PCB

 This is the most basic and cheapest IMS PCB design layout.
-It consists of one electrical layer sandwiched to a metallic substrate with some prepreg inbetween.
+It consists of one electrical layer sandwiched to a metallic substrate with some prepreg in-between.
 It is commonly used for basic high-power LED PCBs and other simple circuits which don't require too much routing.

 {{< img src="example-stack-up-of-single-sided-single-layered-ims-pcb.png" width="407px" caption="An example stack-up of a single-sided, single-layered IMS PCB."  >}}